Kalamata Olive Pasta

 - 1 tablespoon extra virgin olive oil

-- 1 tablespoon sun-dried tomato olive oil from the jar of sun-dried tomatoes
+- 1 tablespoon sun-dried tomato oil from the jar of sun-dried tomatoes

 - 2 cups baby spinach tightly packed, left whole or roughly chopped